astronomer/docs/astro/cross-account-role-setup.md

 <TabItem value="commandline">

-1. Create a command line-level environment variable named `EXTERNAL_ID` that contains the External ID you copied in the previous step.
+1. Create a command line-level environment variable named `EXTERNAL_ID` that contains the External ID you copied in step 2.
 2. Open the AWS CLI and run the following command to create a cross-account IAM Role:

     ```bash